Skip to Main Content

 • Common Names: Seaside Arrow-grass, Seaside Arrowgrass, Shore Arrowgrass

-• Arrowgrass normally blooms in the Spring and Summer Seasons around May to August
+• Arrowgrass normally blooms in the Spring and Summer seasons around May to August

-• Found in Salt marshes, alkaline meadows, seeps, mudflats, stream, and lake Edges areas
+• Found in salt marshes, alkaline meadows, seeps, mudflats, stream, and lake edges areas

 • Hemizonia congesta is a species of flowering plant in the daisy family known by the common name hayfield tarweed.